sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ::::

-Or simply check the status of the json response in your backend.
+Or check the status of the JSON response in your backend.

 ### Login